rackerlabs/technical-blog/_posts/2016-03-03-Azure-Container-Fix.md

 - Devops
 ---

 In a previous [blog post](https://developer.rackspace.com/blog/run-sitecore-in-a-docker-container-on-windows-server-2016/) I described how to setup Sitecore in a Docker container.
 There was a question asked about pulling Docker images on an Azure docker host and why it wasn't working.
+Turns out, there is an open issue about this exact issue.
 I was doing some testing today in Azure and still noticed you cannot do a Docker pull while your host is running in Azure, so let's look at the workaround in Azure.

 <!-- more -->